CapTen101/DICOM-Metadata-Extract/README.md

 **Ensure the below prerequisites:**
 * All Dicom images must be placed in the current project directory.
-* Maven in installed in your system.
+* Maven is installed in your system.
 (If not, run the following command)
 `sudo apt install maven`